rackerlabs/rackspace-how-to/content/rackspace-email/delete-a-rackspace-email-mailbox.md

 It is important to know the difference between blocking access to a mailbox and deleting a mailbox.

 - Blocking access to a mailbox prevents users from accessing the mailbox.
 When mailbox access is blocked, it remains on your account and you continue to be billed for that mailbox.
 The mailbox retains its previous data and receives new mail sent to it.
-If you simply need to block access to a mailbox rather than deleting it, please see [Block mailbox access](/how-to/block-mailbox-access) for instructions.
+If you need to block access to a mailbox rather than deleting it, please see [Block mailbox access](/how-to/block-mailbox-access) for instructions.

 - Deleting a mailbox removes that mailbox and all of its data from Rackspace's servers.

 If you need any of the data in the mailbox, you must export the data before you delete the mailbox.
-Data exports must be performed through a [local mail client](/how-to/cloud-office-support-terminology) such as Outlook.
+Data exports must be performed through a [local mail client](/how-to/cloud-office-support-terminology), such as Outlook.

 ### Delete a mailbox